London Borough of Southwark: Hills and watercourses

 The Norwood Ridge, save for around its broad northern third, forms the borough's boundary.
 Along these crests, against the extreme of the borough's southern narrow taper, is the highest point of the borough, Sydenham Hill.
 This is the fifteenth-highest peak in London.

 The main watercourse is the Thames bounding the north of the borough into which the area drains.

 The southern 2/3 of the borough is the valley catchment of a present sewerage and surface water drainage basin, once a large stream with complex mouths across the north of the borough, the Effra.
 It is in very large part converted to a combined sewer under a Joseph Bazalgette-engineered reform to enable general urbanisation; all combined and public foul sewers drain far to the east – to the Crossness works.

 Similarly reformed, into all three types of drainage (foul, combined, surface), are the Neckinger and Peck catchments of the borough.

+Governance

+The local authority is Southwark Council, based at 160 Tooley Street.

+Greater London representation

+Since 2000, for elections to the London Assembly, the borough forms part of the Lambeth and Southwark constituency.